 - The talent shortage is real – Finding and keeping top talent is a top challenge for professional services firms.
 As the economy has improved, competition for the best recruits has become fiercer.
 Firms need to respond by upping their online recruiting experience and employer brands.

-- Mergers and acquisitions are changing competitive forces and challenging brand identities -Consolidation continues to drive growth and change the competitive dynamics across the globe.
+- Mergers and acquisitions are changing competitive forces and challenging brand identities – Consolidation continues to drive growth and change the competitive dynamics across the globe.
 Mergers and acquisitions are fueling increased competition from above and below as organizations vie for position.
 Our own primary industry research identified increased growth momentum at mid-large size firms.
-In fact, firms’ top concern in the next 3-5 years is increased competition from large competitors and new firms.
+In fact, firms’ top concern in the next 3-5 years is the need for new skills.
 In this rapidly shifting environment, many websites must contend with increasingly complicated brand identities (and corporate structures) to attract top talent following the Great Resignation.

 Strategies for professional services website design